escapin/CloudStorageSystem/src/README.txt

      This class allows an user to retrieve the message stored on the server under the specific label, by command line interface.

+6. Run class de.uni.trier.infsec.cloudStorage.DeleteLocalFiles
+    In order to delete local files created (e.g. the databases) which are stored in your %TEMP%/CloudStorage and %TEMP%/PKIServer.db

 EXAMPLE: